 New Name-Same Commitment to Community

 In 2011, in order to reflect the full scope of financial services offered and its commitment to the community, the Bethel Building & Loan changed its name to Community Savings Bank.
-Even though a lot has changed since 1889, our commitment to community banking has remained strong for 125 years.
+Even though a lot has changed since 1889, our commitment to community banking has remained strong and consistent for 130 years.

 Our support for the community has extended beyond banking.
 Our involvement in the community includes support of various student athletic programs, financial education in the schools, high school coaching, civic organizations, Bethel Historical Society, bethel Lions Organization, community concert events, community improvement projects, organizing Bethel Down Home Christmas, and supporting the Clermont County Fair.